WHAT ARE THE SELECTION CRITERIA?

 How to apply?

 Fill out the application form.
-Applicants will be notified of the outcome no later than 3 weeks after the application deadline.
+Applicants will be notified of the outcome about 3 weeks after the application deadline.